 Sleep Training During Naps is Different than at Nighttime

-Sleep training during naps will, for many children, be a separate event than sleep training at night.
+Sleep training during naps will, for many children, be a separate event from sleep training at night.
 However, some children can have a single sleep training session – and naps and sleep will all settle into place.

 So how will you know which category your child falls into?
 Well, that’s the hard part.
 There’s not a great way to know in advance.
 Instead, you’ll find out by trying sleep training for nights – and evaluating how things go at nap time.

-- If naptimes improve on their own, then your child may not need a dedicated naptime sleep training.
+- If naptimes improve on their own, then your child may not need dedicated naptime sleep training.
 That or you’re naturally (and/or subconsciously) using sleep training skills that are impacting naptime sleep.

 - If naptimes don’t improve on their own, then your child may need a dedicated sleep training plan for naptimes.